 Our lead product candidate, roflumilast cream, has successfully completed pivotal Phase 3 clinical trials in plaque psoriasis, demonstrating symptomatic improvement and favorable tolerability in this population.
 We have submitted a New Drug Application (NDA) to the U.S. Food and Drug Administration (FDA), and the FDA has set a Prescription Drug User Fee Act (PDUFA) action date of July 29, 2022.
 Roflumilast is a highly potent and selective phosphodiesterase type 4, or PDE4, inhibitor, an established biological target in dermatology, with multiple PDE4 inhibitors approved by the FDA for the systemic treatment of dermatological conditions.
 We are developing roflumilast cream for the treatment of plaque psoriasis, including psoriasis in intertriginous regions such as the groin, axillae, and inframammary areas, as well as atopic dermatitis.
-We have also successfully completed a longterm safety study of roflumilast cream in plague psoriasis subjects, showing continued symptomatic improvement and favorable tolerability over a treatment period of 52 to 64 weeks.
+We have also successfully completed a long-term safety study of roflumilast cream in plaque psoriasis subjects, showing continued symptomatic improvement and favorable tolerability over a treatment period of 52 to 64 weeks.
 In atopic dermatitis, we have initiated three pivotal Phase 3 clinical studies: INTEGUMENT-1 and -2 are enrolling subjects six years of age or older and INTEGUMENT-PED is enrolling subjects between the ages of two and five years.
 We expect to provide topline data from each of INTEGUMENT-1 and -2 by the end of 2022.
 We intend to submit a supplemental New Drug Application (sNDA) for topical roflumilast cream for the treatment of atopic dermatitis patients aged six years or older in 2023 based on the results of INTEGUMENT-1 and -2.
-Due to the inherent challenges of enrolling young children in clinical trials, together with impacts on enrollment from COVID-19, we now expect to provide topline data from INTEGUMENT-PED in 2023.
-We intend to submit a subsequent sNDA for the younger age cohort based on INTEGUMENT-PED following the potential initial atopic dermatitis approval in patients aged six years or older.
+Due to the inherent challenges of enrolling young children in clinical trials, together with sNDA for the younger age cohort based on INTEGUMENT-PED following the potential initial atopic dermatitis approval in patients aged six years or older.